Neerajkumar151/LeetCode-placements-solutions/README.md

 # LeetCode

-This repository contains all the solutions to LeetCode practice questions which I have done till date, with 100% TC passed.
+This repository contains all the solutions to LeetCode practice questions that are mostly asked in placements.
 All the complexities are also mentioned alongside.